jarcane/merkki/README.md

 Copyright © 2016 John S. Berry III

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Affero GNU General Public License v3.
+See LICENSE for more information.